a11yproject/a11yproject.com/src/announcements/2020-08-19-lets-support-inert.md

 ### Donate

-A little goes a long way.
 With donation matching, your money will be incredibly effective in helping move funding along. $5, $10, $25. <strong>Your donation doesn’t have to be a lot</strong>.
-Every little bit compounds to help move things forward.
+Every little bit adds up and helps move things forward.

 When you have made a donation, <strong>let us know via  [our contact form](https://www.a11yproject.com/contact/) and we’ll match it</strong>.